When Designers start to feel replaceable

 Design is not plug-and-play.
 Great work takes context, trust, and time spent with cross-functional partners.
 A designer who has lived with a product through months of research, iterations, and customer conversations carries judgment and insight that can’t simply be swapped out.

-When people feel disposable, they stop leaning in.
+When people feel replaceable, they tend to stop leaning in.
 They stop taking creative risks, they stop fighting for customers, and eventually, they stop believing their best work is wanted.
 That loss doesn’t show up in a quarterly report, but it seeps into culture, morale, and ultimately into the product itself.

 The hire-and-fire reflex

 I’ve watched companies staff up quickly when a new initiative launches or when emergencies happen (Covid, anyone?), then just as quickly cut those same people when budgets tighten or priorities shift.
-Sometimes the reasons are debatable.
+Sometimes the reasons are understandable, but still hard to accept.
 To leadership, it might feel pragmatic.
 To the people living it, it feels like whiplash.

-This reflex creates a culture of caution.
+This reflex often leads to caution rather than creativity and innovation.
 If your team believes they’re valued only when convenient, they’ll hold back.
 They’ll protect themselves.
 And you don’t get bold, inspired design from people who are worried about being next on the list.

 More than shareholder value